-Andrew is a Partner in our Litigation team, with significant expertise across international trade law and customs.
+Andrew Hudson is a Partner in our Customs & Trade team, with significant expertise across international trade law and customs.

 Andrew specialises in all areas of trade including international trade conventions, dispute resolution and arbitration, trade financing options, commodity and freight contracts.
-He represents his clients’ best interests during inquiries or prosecutions by government agencies, in matters involving dumping and alleged underpayments of customs duty, alleged breaches of licence conditions by service providers (such as licensed customs brokers) and any associated litigation.
+He represents his clients’ best interests during inquiries or prosecutions by government agencies, in matters involving dumping and alleged underpayments of customs duty, breaches of licence conditions by service providers, biosecurity and defence control issues along with any associated litigation.

-Andrew is a member of the board of directors of the Export Council of Australia (ECA) and the Food and Beverage Importers of Australia (FBIA), and is regularly engaged in these capacities to advise the government agencies and peak industry bodies operating across Australian border control.
+Andrew is a Director for the Export Council of Australia (ECA) and the International Forwarders & Customs Brokers Association Australia (IFCBAA), and an Executive of the Management Committee of the Food and Beverage Importers of Australia (FBIA).
+In these capacities, he is actively involved and regularly engages with government agencies and peak industry bodies operating across Australian borders.

-- Judicial and administrative review of the actions of various government agencies including the Department of Home Affairs (HoHA) the Australian Border Force (ABF), the Department of Agriculture and Water Resources (DAWR), the Office of Transport Security (OTS), the Department of Export Controls, the Australian Taxation Office (ATO) and the Anti-Dumping Commission (ADC).
+- Judicial and administrative review of the actions of various government agencies, including the Department of Home Affairs, Australian Border Force (ABF), Department of Agriculture Fisheries and Forestry (DAFF), Office of Transport Security (OTS), Australian Sanctions Office (ASO), Department of Export Controls, Australian Taxation Office (ATO) and Anti-Dumping Commission (ADC).